David R. Swartz

-David began teaching at Asbury in 2010 after earning his Ph.D. from the University of Notre Dame.
-Areas of expertise and teaching interest include American religious history, Anabaptist and Mennonite history, twentieth-century American culture, global religion, and issues of war and peace.
+David began teaching at Asbury in 2010 after earning a Ph.D. in history from the University of Notre Dame.
+Areas of expertise and teaching interest include American religious history, Anabaptist and Mennonite history, twentieth-century American culture, global religion, Civil War memory, and issues of war and peace.

-His first book, published by the University of Pennsylvania Press in 2012, has earned positive reviews from the New York Times, Journal of American History, Christian Century, Huffington Post, and Books & Culture.
-His second project, under contract with Oxford University Press, deals with global religion.
+His first book, Moral Minority: The Evangelical Left in an Age of Conservatism (2012, 2014), was published by the University of Pennsylvania Press and earned positive reviews from the New York Times, Journal of American History, Christian Century, Huffington Post, and Books & Culture.
+His second project, Facing West: American Evangelicals in an Age of World Christianity, will be published by Oxford University Press in 2020.

 - The United States before 1877